GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Bard.md

 #### Splash
 If you splash bard as a member of another class, you gain the following benefits:
 You gain the Warsong feature.
 Your total hitpoints is increased by 1.
-You gain training in a weapon of your choice.
 Choose one of the following skills (Carousing, Lore, Spellcraft), you gain the selected skill.
+Alternatively, you may gain training in a weapon of your choice and learn a language of your choice.